 SOME EXCITING NEWS!!!!!
-I AM NOT NOW A CRAFTSMAN SPECIALISING IN NEWBORN AND BABY PHOTOGRAPHY
+I AM NOW A CRAFTSMAN SPECIALISING IN NEWBORN AND BABY PHOTOGRAPHY

 I drove to the Guild of Photographers Office in Stoke yesterday, armed with my 20 mounted prints and some products, to attend my Craftsman Submission Review Panel.

 On arrival, I was invited into the Judging room to set up my Panel of images.

 Once I was ready and all set up, the Judges were invited into the room.
 I very nervously introduced myself and my panel, before running out of the room (literally).
 I stood nervously in the kitchen holding a cup of coffee in my shaking hands, which I had barely sipped before being called back into the judging room!

 I am so glad the Judges put me out of my misery immediately and informed me that I had passed my Craftsman!!!